danger-ahead/nextjs_dev_folio/README.md

 3. Open the `public/data.json` file in your project and paste the image link at [data.json](https://github.com/danger-ahead/nextjs_dev_folio/blob/bcbe65c293f114242fcbb0585e397951b2f0dab6/public/data.json#L3).

+4. Edit the content of mdx file in the static directory to change the content of the portfolio.

-4. Copy the `.env.example` file to `.env.local` and update the values with your own configuration.
+5. Copy the `.env.example` file to `.env.local` and update the values with your own configuration.

 ### Tech Stack